kluctl/www-kluctl.io/content/en/docs/reference/commands/delete.md

 Misc arguments:
   Command specific arguments.

-  -l, --delete-by-label strings    Override the labels used to find objects for deletion.
+  -l, --delete-by-label stringArray   Override the labels used to find objects for deletion.
       --dry-run                       Performs all kubernetes API calls in dry-run mode.
-  -o, --output-format strings      Specify output format and target file, in the format 'format=path'.
-Format can
+  -o, --output-format stringArray     Specify output format and target file, in the format 'format=path'.
+Format
-                                   either be 'text' or 'yaml'.
+                                      can either be 'text' or 'yaml'.
 Can be specified multiple times.
 The actual format for yaml is currently not documented and subject to change.
       --render-output-dir string      Specifies the target directory to render the project into.
 If omitted, a temporary directory is used.
   -y, --yes                           Suppresses 'Are you sure?' questions and proceeds as if you would answer 'yes'.

 ```
 <!-- END SECTION -->